 Fullers Mill garden is an enchanting 7 acre creation on the banks of the River Lark.
 It combines a beautiful site of light dappled woodland with a plantsman’s collection of rare and unusual shrubs, perennials, lilies and marginal plants.
 Bernard Tickner, the founder, has spent over 50 years designing and creating the garden, working particularly with plant form and texture in addition to colour, to build a garden of truly year-round interest.

-The garden is open from Friday 1st April 2016 to the end September on Wednesdays, Fridays and Sundays 2 - 5pm.
+The garden is open from 2nd April to end of September 2017 on Wednesdays, Fridays and Sundays 2 - 5pm.
 Tea, coffee, delicious home-made cake and plants are for sale.
 Disabled access is possible through most of the garden and toilet facilities are available.
-There is an entrance fee of £4.00 standard admission and £4.40 Gift Aid admission.
+There is an entrance fee of £4.50 standard Admission and £5.00 Gift Aid.
 If you would like to read more about the garden, a leaflet is available here for download.
 Our garden also features in the

 Private visits from groups and individuals are welcomed throughout the year by prior arrangement.
 Children are welcomed provided they are under the close supervision of an adult.
-Dogs are not permitted in the garden.
+Dogs are not permitted in the garden except assistance dogs.

 Fullers Mill Garden is 5 miles north-west of Bury St Edmunds.
 Turn off the A1101 (Bury to Mildenhall road) sign posted West Stow Anglo Saxon Village.
 Continue past the entrance to the Anglo Saxon Village (Country Park) towards West Stow village: Fullers Mill Garden is 0.6 miles from the park and is clearly signed at the entrance.
-(Map details: OS Grid Reference TL810 714.
-Postcode IP28 6HD).
+Postcode IP28 6HD.